docker/buildx/docs/guides/cache/index.md

 Buildx supports the following cache storage backends:

-- `inline-cache`: embeds the build cache into the image.
+- `inline`: embeds the build cache into the image.

   The inline cache gets pushed to the same location as the main output result.
   Note that this only works for the `image` exporter.